jobovy/AST1501-Intro-to-Research/Proposal.md

 can easily share it with your supervisor, your peers, and with the course instructor.
-The detailed structure of the proposal is up to you, but it should definitely contain (i) an introduction, (ii) a detailed timeline for the project, and (iii) a list of references.
+The detailed structure of the proposal is up to you, but it should definitely contain (i) an introduction, (ii) a detailed timeline for the project, and (iii) a list of references; an abstract can be helpful, but is not required.
 As discussed above, you will need to motivate your project, provide the broader context and the background material, and describe the methods and/or data you will use to carry out your project and you should arrange this material into sections and subsections as you see fit.
 The timeline should give a detailed breakdown